fore5fire/github-contributions/README.md

 # github-contributions

-This repo contains fake contributions
+This repo contains fake contributions which show up on my profile's contributions.

+It also has Linus Torvalds as a contributor.